gr0uch/simulacra/README.md

 ## Synopsis

 Simulacra.js returns a DOM Node that updates when its state object changes.
-Its entire API surface area is a single function (with some optional helpers and symbols), it does not introduce any new syntax or a template language, and it is designed to complement current and future web platform features, such as [Web Components](http://webcomponents.org/).
+Its entire API surface area is a single function (with some optional helpers and symbols), and it does not introduce any new syntax or a template language.

 It is a fairly [low cost](#benchmarks) abstraction, though it may not be quite as fast as hand-optimized code.
 What this library emphasizes is making the naïve approach of mutating objects to update state as performant and opaque as possible.